-A: The CSPC plans and organizes the annual Congress scientific program of The Movement Disorder Society (MDS).
-The CSPC also selects the nominees for the Fahn and Marsden lectures.
+A: The CSPC plans and organizes the annual Congress scientific program of The International Parkinson and Movement Disorder Society (MDS).
+The CSPC also selects the nominees for the Stanley Fahn and C. David Marsden lectures.

 A: The CSPC consists of a Chair who is selected by the MDS President for a term of two years.
 The Chair of the CSPC is assisted in his/her tasks by three co-chairs: the Chair of the local committee from the preceding Congress; the Chair of the local committee for Congress in preparation, and the Chair of the local committee for the upcoming Congress; thus the composition of the CSPC co-chairs changes every year.